Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 Firstly, elucidation of the recurring forms of communication involved in shared group consciousness.

-Secondly, the illustration of why group consciousness begins rises and is maintained.
+Secondly, the illustration of why group consciousness begins rise and is maintained.

 Thirdly, an explanation of the process of how an individual begins to share (or stops sharing) a common symbolic reality.